 The left side of the crag, between Standard Ridge and Space Cadet, comes into the sun mid-morning and into the shade mid-afternoon.
 The right side of the crag, between Orbital Decay and Starstruck, stays in the shade until mid-afternoon.
 Consequently, it’s possible to climb at the crag throughout the entire climbing season.

 The approach to all the routes is from Challenge Buttress.
 From the road, walk the well-trod Challenge Buttress trail to where it splits, then take the path to the right (the trail left goes to Challenge’s East Face).
 After 40 or so feet, the trail splits again; stay to the right (going left leads to Challenge’s North and West Faces).
-For all routes except the Standard Ridge, continue along this trail for maybe 200 feet to its end at a scree and boulder gully, where a steeper trail can be gained that ascends the right-side of the gully.
+For all routes except Standard Ridge, continue along this trail for maybe 200 feet to its end at a scree and boulder gully, where a steeper trail can be gained that ascends the right-side of the gully.
 The trail is easily followed, and soon reaches the right-end of the ledge system from which all the routes start except for Standard Ridge.
-The start of the ledge system was cairned as of this writing.
 This may sound complicated, but it isn’t; it’ll take about ten minutes to get from the road to Starstruck, the first route encountered on the ledge system – that is, unless you’re a flatlander.

 There is a different description in the Ruckmans’ guide, but that is outdated and the approach described here is far better.